Skip to main content

 Avoid Bad Financial Luck This Friday the 13th With These 4 Tips

-Use these four tips to ward off bad luck when it comes to your finances:
+These five tips can help you ward off bad luck when it comes to your finances:

-Having a budget—call it a spending plan if you like—is fundamental to your financial health.
+Having a budget or a spending plan can help you manage your expenses and is fundamental to your financial health.
 Start by writing down your monthly income, then track your expenses and see where you can cut back if needed.
 Be realistic, leaving yourself a little wiggle room for when costs are higher than expected, and make paying off high-interest debt a priority.

-One of the best precautions against bad financial luck is to create an emergency fund.
+Regardless of the day, having an emergency fund is always a good idea.
 That way, if your income drops or unforeseen expenses arise, you’re prepared to weather the storm.

-According to the 2021 FINRA Foundation National Financial Capability Study, 43 percent of respondents don’t have an emergency fund.
-That lack of a financial cushion can make any stroke of bad luck even worse, especially if you have to go without vital services such as car repairs or health care or take on debt to pay the bills.
+Recent data from FINRA’s 2024 National Financial Capability Study shows that nearly half of respondents don’t have an emergency fund.
+That lack of a financial cushion can make any stroke of bad luck even worse, especially if you must go without vital services such as health care, childcare or car repairs or need to take on debt to pay the bills.

 Make sure that doesn't happen to you by building your emergency fund.
 Ideally, you want it to eventually equal about three to six months' worth of living expenses, but even a small emergency fund is better than nothing.
 Start by setting up a regular, automatic contribution of an amount you can reliably afford, and add extra when you can.

-4. Brush Up on the Red Flags of Fraud
+5. Brush Up on Red Flags of Investment Fraud

-Fraudsters are a big source of bad luck for many.
-They often tailor their pitches to match the psychological profiles of their targets by asking seemingly benign questions—about your health, family, political views, hobbies or prior employers.
-Once they know which buttons to push, they'll bombard you with a flurry of persuasion tactics, which can leave even the savviest person in a haze.
+Scammers can bring bad luck to anyone.
+They often tailor their pitches to their targets by starting out with seemingly benign questions—about your health, family, political views, hobbies or prior employers.
+Once they know which buttons to push, they'll bombard you with fraud tactics that can leave even the savviest person in a haze.